jacobproffer/blog/content/gaming/runescape-20-years.md

 thumbnailAlt: ""
 ---

 Twenty years ago, in the fall of 2003, my RuneScape character arrived on Tutorial Island.
-At twelve years, I had no clue that I had begun a journey that would carry on into my thirties.
+At twelve years old, I had no clue that I had begun a journey that would carry on into my thirties.
 With nearly 5,000 hours played, I've slayed Elvarg the dragon, been welcomed into the Heroes' Guild, and earned the cape of legends.
 I've gained over a billion experience points, a virtual total level of 3,000 and maxed two skills to 200 million experience.
 Wealth has been earned, lost and stolen.
 Many friendships made and ended.
 Two decades of adventure in the realm of RuneScape, a virtual world that will forever hold a special place in my heart, have shaped me into the player and person I am today.

 ## Account Creation